no-name2023/logistic_growth/README.md

 # Results

-### Using the experiment1.csv file the model showed:
+### Using the experiment1.csv file and the model shown above I have managed to estimate the initial popualtion size (No), the population growth rate (r) and the carying capacity (K).
+The results are shown below:

 #### No = 6.903e+00